XXJones21/Vibes/Packages/VibesParticles/README.md

 - Consider particle lifetime for natural effects
 - Implement smooth color transitions
 - Use appropriate emitter shapes for different effects:
-  - Sphere: For ambient effects like fireflies
+  - Sphere: For ambient effects like fireflies (good for 360° dispersion)
-  - Point: For focused effects like sparkles
+  - Point: For focused effects like sparkles (efficient for concentrated effects)
-  - Plane: For environmental effects like rain
+  - Plane: For environmental effects like rain (ideal for directional effects)
+- Consider particle size variation for more natural effects
+- Use color evolution for dynamic visual interest
+- Implement proper depth sorting with alpha blending

 ### System Design
 - Organize particle systems hierarchically